Emergent Topology of Optimal Networks for Synchrony: Methods

-Finally, we spent the coupling budget exclusively within the target group of oscillators, all other nodes are uncoupled and hence, in the thermodynamic limit, have vanishing synchronization.
-Thus we can compute the synchronization of the full system coupled in this way as
+Finally, because all oscillators outside the target subgroup have remained uncoupled and are drifting, they do not contribute to the order parameter in the thermodynamic limit.
+It follows that the global order parameter $r$ is given by

-This shows that even for an extremely small positive budget $b$, the optimal synchronization is bounded below by Eq.~\eqref{r_bound} and therefore it is greater than zero.
-Note, that the assumptions on $g(\omega)$ were made purely for the convenience and can be relaxed by choosing a frequency band around an arbitrary point $\omega_0$ with $g(\omega_0)>0$.
-And even though $g'(\omega_0)$ may be non-zero, we can still sample oscillators with uniform frequency distribution $\tilde g(\omega)$ reducing to the previous case with a more complicated notation.
+This shows that even for an extremely small positive budget $b$, an optimal network's order parameter is bounded below by Eq.~\eqref{r_bound}, and therefore it is greater than zero even in the thermodynamic limit (i.e., $b>0\implies r>0$).
+Note that the assumptions on $g(\omega)$ were made purely for convenience and can be relaxed by choosing a frequency band around an arbitrary point $\omega_0$ with $g(\omega_0)>0$.
+And even though $g'(\omega_0)$ may be nonzero, we can still sample oscillators with uniform frequency distribution $\tilde g(\omega)$ in the selected frequency band to obtain the same result.